 The first thing you need to learn about the import/export business is that it requires you to pay more fees than when you have a local business.
 After all, if you are the manufacturer, you have workers, machinery, and facilities to spend every month.
 If you have a supplier, they will undoubtedly add interest to their rates, regardless if they claim to offer the lowest prices.
 Advertising your business and setting up a website for it is not free of charge either.
 More importantly, the shipping rates increase depending on the distance between you and your clients and the products’ size and weight.

-Now, not every fee may be disclosed to you, primarily if you deal with “wise” people who will try to milk as much money out of you as possible.
+Now, not every fee may be disclosed to you, primarily if you cope and deal with “wise” people who will try to milk as much money out of you as possible.
 They tend to mention an amount to make you feel like you have found an incredible price; however, upon checking out, you realize that tax is not a part of that rate, so you also need to pay for that.

 The key is to ask suppliers about all their fees after-tax deliberately.
 That will make it easier for you to determine if you are genuinely getting an excellent deal or if someone wants to rip you off.